THIS PAGE CONTAINS INFORMATION FOR PEOPLE INTERESTED IN PERFORMING AT THE 2017 MOISTURE FESTIVAL

 All shows are in a variety format, with a host, a live show band and eight to 10 acts in every show.
 Most shows include one or two aerial acts as part of the mix.

-For the varietè shows, there is generally no tech rehearsal, although we try to accommodate a quick sound check and/or light check when necessary - in which case you communicate your needs to the lighting and sound operators ninety minutes before the show.
+For the varietè shows, there is generally no tech rehearsal, although we can provide a quick sound check and/or light check if needed – in which case you communicate your needs to the lighting and sound operators ninety minutes before the show.
 For aerial acts, the rigging must be done two hours before the start of the show.
 This is a fast-moving festival, so acts that require extensive technical rehearsal are not advised.

 Aerial artists are required to carry liability insurance and secure a rider naming Moisture Festival as an additional insured.

 The burlesque shows are presented in a formal theater and require every act to be present for a technical rehearsal.
-There is also a separate tech rehearsal on a non-show day to rig all of the aerial acts for each week’s burlesque shows.
-Please note that the burlesque shows are only presented in the second and third weeks of the festival: March 24-27 and March 31-April 3.
+There is also a separate tech rehearsal on a non-show day to rig all of the aerial acts for each week's burlesque shows.
+Please note that the burlesque shows are only presented in the second and third weeks of the festival.

 All shows take place in venues where there is theatrical lighting, a sound system, technicians, shared dressing rooms, etc, but the theaters are not equipped to handle complicated technical demands, and lighting instruments usually can not be refocused for a specific act.

-Ticket prices range from $10 to $30.
-Food and beer/wine are sold at the theatres during the show.
+Ticket prices range from $11 to $30.
+Food and beer/wine are sold at the theaters during the show.
 The majority of the shows are all-ages.
 Exceptions are late night varietè shows and all burlesque shows, which are 18+.